Hamming Code logo Hamming Code

 • Code (15,11): 11 data bits + 4 parity bits = 73% efficiency

-• Overhead: Decreases logarithmically with block size
+• Overhead: Decreases logarithmically as the block size grows

 Practical Applications